marionettejs/backbone.syphon/readme.md

 Backbone.Syphon.deserialize(this, data);
 ```

-This will populate the form input elements with the correct values from the `data` parameter.
+This will populate the form field elements with the correct values from the `data` parameter.

 ## Ignored Input Types